 The desire to know another’s soul will end all other desires.

-The first poem in A Boy’s Will, Robert Frost writes “Into My Own.”
+The first poem in A Boy’s Will, Robert Frost writes, “Into My Own.”

 “The desire to know your own soul will end all other desires.”

-Hold on: so what the hell am I getting at here?
+Hold on—so what the hell am I getting at here?

-On one hand I agree with Frost and Rumi.
+One hand agrees with Frost and Rumi.

-To explain this, let’s use the Rumi quote.
+To explain this, let’s use Rumi’s quote.

 The opposite would be: